freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 A complex number is like a 2-dimensional number.
 It's an extension of real numbers (those that may have digits after the dot, like `14.665` or `3.14`).
 A complex number is a combination of some real number and an imaginary number; every complex number can be expressed in the form `a+bi`, where `a` and `b` are real numbers, and `i` is such a number that multiplying it by itself results in `-1`.

-"There's Plenty of Room at the Bottom: An Invitation to Enter a New Field of Physics" was a lecture given by physicist Richard Feynman at the annual American Physical Society meeting at Caltech on December 29, 1959.
+"There's Plenty of Room at the Bottom: An Invitation to Enter a New Field of Physics"[^bottom] was a lecture given by physicist Richard Feynman at the annual American Physical Society meeting at Caltech on December 29, 1959.
 He imagined nano-scale machines capable of direct manipulation of individual atoms and producing materials of any kind on demand; and tiny surgical robots that would be ingested by a patient and perform operations on the smallest scale inside the body.

 Two decades later, as computers became more viable and scientists and engineers started to see the limitations on the horizon, Feynman presented "Simulating Physics with Computers".
 He explained that classical computers can efficiently simulate classical physics; that is, physics models prior to quantum, such as Newton's laws of motion.
 After the discovery of quantum mechanics, it was clear that classical physics is merely an approximation, albeit a very good one.
 Newton's laws of motion can be used to successfully travel to the moon and back, because the approximation is good enough at that scale.
 But if we want to simulate complex quantum systems, or the long-term evolution of the universe, these approximations fall apart.
 Feynman then proceeds to argue that classical computers can still be used to simulate true quantum systems, because in the end the laws of quantum physics are just mathematical equations parametrized by time.
 I.e. you can calculate true quantum states by hand with a pen and paper.
 Computers are pretty good at math, and are certainly faster than humans, but here comes the critical part of Feynman's 1981 paper: computers are still too slow and too small.